IronSinew/recipebox/README.md

 Recipebox is a [Laravel Jetstream](https://jetstream.laravel.com)-based site using Vue and InertiaJS.
 It's also built with:
 - Docker
 - Caddy
-- PostgresSQL
+- PostgreSQL
 - Laravel Scout

 ## Installation Prerequisites
 - Docker Desktop
 - [Bun](https://bun.sh)
 - **If using Windows:**
-    - You will need to setup [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install) (Ubuntu is known to work) and configure Docker Desktop to use it as a [backend](https://docs.docker.com/desktop/windows/wsl/).
+    - You will need to set up [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install) (Ubuntu is known to work) and configure Docker Desktop to use it as a [backend](https://docs.docker.com/desktop/windows/wsl/).
     - All of the following command line commands should be run inside your WSL2 / shell.

 ## Get the Code and Configure Git